-In a single month, our team managed to achieve the following results for Phenome Networks:
+In 8 months of our cooperation, we managed to achieve the following results for Phenome Networks:

 Refresh your database.
 If you come across new challenges, it makes sense to scrape your customer database and separate apples from oranges.
 Some leads would be more viable for you than others.
 So, before you start changing or adapting your strategy, take some time to review your leads and pick out the ones that align with your new needs and goals.

 Build a constant workflow.
 Consistency is the key to a successful email outreach campaign.
 Keep those messages flying to your recipients’ inboxes and you’ll have your share of incoming messages to work with.
 Naturally, it means that you should monitor your inboxes and secure perfect domain health to keep your Open Rate high, so you need a competent mailbox engineer to work on your deliverability.

 Be creative.
 Each segment of your target audience has specific preferences.
 If you keep that in mind, you’re guaranteed to win your prospects over.
 In case your prospects contribute to the knowledge database via cases or articles, make sure to acknowledge that contribution and highlight how your product can assist your prospects in their work.